ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 If `object.lLilybaeum.city.owner == object.pRomans` is `true`, we move on to checking if `object.lSyracuse.city` is truthy.
 If it isn't, we stop and the if statement doesn't execute.
 If it is, `object.lSyracuse.city.owner == object.pRomans` can be evaluated without causing an error.

-The final section of this event code is the loop body.
+The final section of this event code is the body of the if statement.

 ```lua
         civ.ui.text("The "..object.pRomans.name.." have captured "..city.name..